panosleontsinis/2411209-2403156-2401374-MA2806-Economic-Growth-Data/README.md

 Where did you get your data from?
 What problems did you encounter in the dataset?

-## 3-5 moodboard images
+## Moodboard images

 Work in progress
-(colour palettes, pixel art styles, images from videogames/films etc).
+(3-5 colour palettes, pixel art styles, images from videogames/films etc).

 ![Moodboard Image 1](PASTE_IMAGE_URL_INSIDE_BRACKETS_HERE)
 ![Moodboard Image 2](PASTE_IMAGE_URL_INSIDE_BRACKETS_HERE)